 Welcome to my website!

-My dissertation, “Shoring Up Autocracy: Participatory Technologies and Regime Support in Putin’s Russia,” examines the role of elite-mass communication in bolstering support for authoritarian regimes.
+My book project, “Shoring Up Autocracy: Participatory Technologies and Regime Support in Putin’s Russia,” examines the role of elite-mass communication in bolstering support for authoritarian regimes.
 A paper from the dissertation was awarded Best Conference Paper in the “Information Technology & Politics” section of the American Political Science Association in 2017.

 My broader research interests include comparative political behavior and public opinion, political communication, authoritarianism, post-Soviet politics, media, women and politics, and quantitative methodology.
 My research has been supported through a Fulbright Research grant, Title VIII Advanced Research Fellowship, and Wisconsin Russia Project grant.

 My work has been published in Comparative Politics, Democratization, and The Washington Post‘s Monkey Cage blog.